massdriver-cloud/webinar-postgresql-logical-replication/README.md

 ## Upgrading / Migrating Postgres with Logical Replication

+PostgreSQL logical replication is a data synchronization method that enables the replication of individual database changes (such as inserts, updates, and deletes) in a fine-grained manner between two PostgreSQL databases.
+It uses a publish-subscribe model, allowing changes from a source database's specified tables to be captured, transformed into a logical representation, and then applied to target databases.

 With logical replication there are two options for getting your existing data into the destination database:

 * Using `copy_data = true` with the replication subscription